MUTX Documentation

 What MUTX can do

-- Create or import Solana wallets
+- Create or import wallets on any supported chain

-- Send and receive SOL
+- Send and receive the native asset (SOL, ETH, MATIC, BNB)

-- Swap through Jupiter or Raydium
+- Swap tokens via Jupiter or Raydium (Solana-only)

 - Connect wallets to dApps with WalletConnect